DEI at Babson: To Go Far, Go Together

 Williams spoke during the inaugural Inclusive Excellence Summit, an event last month that celebrated Babson’s many achievements in advancing DEI, one of the College’s core values.

-“These are the values we aspire to and try to live by,” said Sadie Burton-Goss, Babson’s chief diversity and inclusion officer, who organized the summit.
+“These are the values we aspire to and try to live by,” said Sadie Burton-Goss, Babson’s Chief Inclusive Excellence Officer, who organized the summit.
 “We come together for a noble purpose, to acknowledge the work that goes on at Babson every day.”

 Over the course of a couple of hours, student, staff, and faculty leaders representing a range of campus departments presented a comprehensive list of DEI initiatives while outlining plans and hopes for the future.
 They spoke of hiring, fundraising, vendor diversity, mentorship, counseling, support services, and a host of other issues.